abrehman94/llama_tax_attorney/SaraRepo.md

 ## How this dataset can be used?

-  train the Llama on court corpus of 1.7M cases
+  train the Llama on
+    court corpus of 1.7M cases
+    sara dataset
+      statues
+      train data - context, question, answer

+### Statues

+  Let's start with this!

+  Single text document which need to be fed to the model line by line?

+  statues - 258 lines - 4,375 words

+### Context, Question, Answer

+ train - 256 examples
+ test - 120 examples

+### Court Corpus

+  Let's leave it for the last if time permits

+  It's also a single text document - but very large! ~700 MB